reddog-dev01/BOOKING-APPS/docs/google-key-verification.md

 Both keys must be generated from your Google Cloud project with billing enabled.
-The repository no longer ships demo key strings—committed `.env` templates intentionally leave the values blank and the runtime guards will reject known placeholder keys.
+The repository no longer ships demo key strings—committed `.env` templates intentionally leave the values blank.
 Always paste your real keys (with the proper IP / referrer restrictions) into the `.env` files and secrets store before starting any service.

 > [!TIP]
 > The Next.js Places proxy still falls back to reading `PLACES_API_KEY` from